 Potential personal development course topic ideas:

 Learning a language has always been a popular form of extra-curricular learning.
-Whether folks want to learn to speak french for their post-lockdown trip to France, or brush up on the Spanish they did in high school, the demand for language courses is huge.
+Whether folks want to learn to speak french for their trip to France, or brush up on the Spanish they did in high school, the demand for language courses is huge.

 There are two pretty big competitors here: Duolingo and Rosetta Stone.
 Think about what your new course can bring that those two monoliths can’t—things like personalised lessons, and one on one chats are good places to start.